 IDrive doesn't boast the most features or the lowest prices of any online-backup service, but it has pieced together the best balance of features and value for owners of multiple computers who don't have massive storage needs.
 It's our top choice for the best cloud backup services.

 IDrive Personal backs up phones, offers a syncing option, has unlimited versioning and lets you quickly "seed" your account by sending in a hard drive with your data.
-If you're willing to spend more, there's a 5TB plan, which should be enough for most people, for $100 per year.
+If you're willing to spend more, there's a 10TB plan, which should be more than enough for most people, for $100 per year.

 If you have just one computer and would prefer to keep things sweet and simple, you should consider Backblaze, a no-frills "set it and forget it" option that offers unlimited storage for a single machine for only $60 per year.
 But everyone else may find IDrive's greater flexibility and wealth of options worth the extra cost.